Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 H1: Introduction

 Taking medications and supplements together can be a complex issue, and it's essential to understand the potential risks involved.
 Lipitor, a popular cholesterol-lowering medication, and fish oil, a dietary supplement rich in omega-3 fatty acids, are two commonly used substances that may be taken together by individuals seeking to improve their heart health.
-However, are there any known risks or side effects of combining Lipitor and fish oil?
-In this article, we'll delve into the potential interactions and consequences of taking these two substances together.
+However, are there any known risks or side effects of combining Lipitor and fish oil? 'll delve into the potential interactions and consequences of taking these two substances together.

 H2: Understanding Lipitor and Fish Oil